+- Students: Julian Eychmüller\, Nina Opprecht, Anja Jost

+- Faculty Mentor: Angeline Buser

+\Primary Contact: Julian Eychmüller, julian.eychmueller@students.unibe.ch

+Summary of Findings

-Overall С
+Overall Grade

-Curriculum С
+Curriculum

-The University of Bern does include Planetary Health (PH) in the curriculum.
-The topic is integ several lectures in the first year, but it lacks integration longitudinally.
-A group, consisting of famembers and students on PH curriculum development was founded at the end of 2023.
-Work is Recommendations: We recommend improvements in different parts of the curriculum.
-Goal is good PH curriculum mapping.
-On the one hand, at the level of lectures with a better longitudinal integration, in particular at Master level, addition of topics not covered so far, and training of lectures, clinical communication and simulation courses and problem based learning classes) she implemented. culty in progress. to have a al cturers on elective
+- The University of Bern includes Planetary Health (PH) in the curriculum, mainly through lectures in the first year.
+However, those topics are not implemented in further years.
+At the end of 2023, a working group of faculty members and students was formed to improve PH education, and at the end of 2024 a 10% position was created to support this work.

+- Recommendations: We suggest improving PH teaching in different parts of the curriculum.
+This includes better integration across all study years, especially at the Masters level.
+In addition, more diverse teaching formats, such as elective courses, clinical communication, simulation courses and problem-based learning, should be introduced.

-Interdisciplinary Research С
+Interdisciplinary Research

-The University of Bern has a research group with the primary focus in PH being part of the instrust social and Preventive Medicine and a subgroup of the dedicated institute called Oeschger Centre Change Research of the University of Bern.
-Recommendations: There is still a lack of integration of vulnerable communities to the researce information of students and society by creating a Planetary Health website with ongoing and pa and organising conferences or symposia. e of Climate h,
+- The University of Bern has a research group focused on Planetary Health, which is part of the Institute of Social and Preventive Medicine.
+Additionally, a subgroup at the Oescher Centre for Climate Change Research focuses on this area.

+- Recommendations: There is a need to better involve vulnerable communities in research and to make information more accessible to students and the public.
+This could be achieved by creating a Planetary Health website to share current and past research, as well as by organising conferences or symposia to promote discussion and awareness.
+All this would also help to draw the attention of potentially interested students to do research in this topic.

-Community Outreach and Advocacy F
+Community Outreach and Advocacy

-The University of Bern has no community outreach related to PH.
-Recommendations: We recommend creating more communication material as e.g. a heat emerging plan for the community and the medical faculty to join PH organisations such as the Planetary F Alliance.
+- The University of Bern does not currently have any community outreach related to Planetary Health.

+- Recommendations: We recommend creating more communication material as e.g. a heat emergency action plan for the community and the medical faculty to join PH organisations such as the Planetary Health Alliance.

-Support for Student-Led Initiatives В
+Support for Student-Led Initiatives

-There is one student group dedicated to this topic: Health for Future Bern, where student leader driving force.
-Student-led initiatives were well received with acceptance and are now being imp Recommendations: We recommend that the medical faculty continues to support students inter sustainable initiatives, for example via creating a website that advertises mentors or opportunities students relating to PH and prioritises grants for related research e.g. creating an annual sustaina award. ested in rested for
+- There is a student group focused on this topic: Health for Future Bern, where student leadership plays a key role.
+Student-led initiatives have been well received and are now being put into action.

+- Recommendations: We suggest that the medical faculty continues to support students who are interested in sustainable initiatives and keeps on developing the PH curriculum.
+This could include creating a website to connect students with mentors and opportunities related to Planetary Health, as well as prioritizing grants for relevant research, such as establishing an annual sustainability award.

-Campus Sustainability В
+Campus Sustainability

-Considering the university hospital and the university facilities as the medical campus, the Univ Bern has made good progress to become a more sustainable campus, including fossil fuel divest setting achievable goals for carbon neutrality in the future.
-Recommendations: We recommend to continue efforts and try to also focus on making lab space sustainable and introducing sustainable guidelines for events, procurement and a public composition. tment, to ces more
+- The University of Bern, including its university hospital and medical campus, has made good progress towards becoming more sustainable.
+This includes actions like divesting from fossil fuels and setting clear goals for achieving carbon neutrality in the future.

+- Recommendations: We suggest that these efforts continue, with a focus on making lab spaces more sustainable.
+Additionally, sustainable guidelines should be introduced for events, procurement, and a public compost system.

+B

+С

+С

+C

+F

+B

+Statement of Purpose

+Planetary health is human health.